-The UCLA Center for Health Policy Research, The MolinaCares Accord, and the California Health Care Foundation present the
+The UCLA Center for Health Policy Research, MolinaCares, and California Health Care Foundation present the

 Health Equity Challenge